 The building-block approach ensures financial viability of the service provider over the long-term and any financeability issues in the short to medium term must be addressed by the service provider/shareholder.
-The RIC must focus on getting the overall regulatory framework right.
 Only in cases where the financeability concerns are serious and/or longer lasting that the RIC may consider adjustments to the building-block model as a last resort.
 The RIC still maintains that financeability checks have a role to play in ensuring that the overall return is set at an appropriate level and that the trend of financial ratios, considered as a package, is more important than the absolute figures for any particular indicator in any particular year.